valchkou/cassandra-driver-mapping/README.md

 C* supports conditional UPDATE/INSERT using IF/IF NOT EXISTS keywords.
 When "IF" condition is not met write doesn't happen.
 The boolean flag "[applied]" is returned.

 <a name="lock_version"/>
 - @Version
-Mapping Add-on supports annotation @Version of "long" data type to enable optimistic lock on entity.
+Mapping Add-on enables optimistic locking using annotation @Version.
+The property must be of "long" data type.
 Whenever you save entity the version get incremented and as result of operation updated entity is retirned.
 If you try to save not-the-latest one then "null" will be returned instead and no error will be thrown.
 ```java

 	import javax.persistence.Id;